WHY YOU NEED TO CELEBRATE MARDI GRAS AT DISNEY WORLD

 Enjoy classic New Orleans-style beignets (gluten-free and Mickey Shaped) or try something new like the beignet burger at Sassagoula Float Works at Disney's Port Orleans French Quarter Resort.

 There have been Carnival or Carvnivale activities at Disney Springs to celebrate the season in years past.
-So be sure to check there for some Mardi Gras fun.
+So be sure to check there for some Mardi Gras festivities.

-No matter how you spend Mardi Gras Day at Walt Disney World, you'll be sure to have a good time.
-Laissez le bon ton roulette!
+No matter how you spend Mardi Gras Day at Walt Disney World, you’ll be sure to have a great time.
+Laissez les bons temps roulette!

 More Disney Parks posts: